NeVeX/interview-playground/redbubble-generate-camera-website/Readme.md

 * The Model page does not need to be paged - all images will fit reasonably in the one page (extension on above point)
 * For thumbnail pictures, the smallest picture size should be used
 * Invalid data from the API (missing make and model information) will be discarded - application will log a message but continue other processing
+* There will be sufficient space on the machine to save all files
+* The HTML does not need to be optimized for various devices

 ### Application Stack